-A sports team captain is a student leader that promotes sportsmanship and leads their team to success and recognition through motivation to always play better while constantly increasing the chances of competing and bonding successfully.
-This leader has the desire to lead by example, has a passionate belief in team spirit, has the ability to handle conflicts and works well under pressure; this leader is someone who is fair, professional and responsible towards his team members and superiors, and most importantly someone who is knowledgeable of the rules of the games and policy and procedures overall at AUD.
+A sports team captain is a student leader that promotes sportsmanship and leads their team to success and recognition through motivation, competition and successful bonding.
+This leader leads by example, has a passionate belief in team spirit, has the ability to handle conflicts and works well under pressure; this leader is someone who is fair, professional and responsible towards his team members, and most importantly someone who is knowledgeable of the rules of the games and AUD policy and procedures.